thamu1/Device-backup/Interview doc/Presto/doc.md

   - Multi level caching with RaptorX.
   - Extensible: Support various data sources using connectors.
   - Compute and Storage are seperated.
-  - Data source abstraction: Query data where it reside.
+  - Data source abstraction or Federate queries: Query data where it lives. ex: data lake, Lakehouse and more.
   - Scalable, Low Latency.

 Architecture: